mbhynes/kormos/README.rst

 - `Allen Lavoie's <https://github.com/allenlavoie>`_ Hessian-vector-product routines from `tensorflow`, available on github `here <https://github.com/tensorflow/tensorflow/commit/5b37e7ed14eb7dddae8a0e87435595347a315bb7>`_ under the Apache License version 2.

 There is also a related project `keras-opt <https://github.com/pedro-r-marques/keras-opt>`_ with the same goal but different implementation and API.
-The `kormos` package is recommended over `keras-opt` because its implementation is faster and more robust when training models with large memory requirements, it exposes all of the arguments to `scipy.optimize.minimize` if you wish to solve a constrained optimization problem, and is a little bit more seemless to use as part of the native `keras` workflow.
+The `kormos` package is recommended over `keras-opt` because its implementation is faster and more robust when training models with large memory requirements, it exposes all of the arguments to ``scipy.optimize.minimize`` if you wish to solve a constrained optimization problem, and is a little bit more seemless to use as part of the native `Keras` workflow.